altibiz/mess/docs/docs/mess.md

 ### Assets

-Some modules and themes also contain an `Assets` folder which contains static assets such as images, fonts, scripts and styles.
-These assets are managed by the `src/Mess.Assets` project that builds webpack configurations for each module and theme.
+Some modules and themes also contain assets in the `src/Mess.Assets` folder which contains static assets such as images, fonts, scripts and styles.
+These assets are managed by the `src/Mess.Pack` project that builds webpack configurations for each module and theme.

-`src/Mess.Assets` also contains a couple of other packages that are used to configure the developer experience of asset packages across all modules and themes.
+`src/Mess.Pack` also contains a couple of other packages that are used to configure the developer experience of asset packages across all modules and themes.